Did you know I am a Guinness World Record holder? Yes, it’s true! Here are 10 things to know if you want to set a Guinness World Record.

 Adopt, don’t shop

-Are those triplets Frankenbabies?
+Are those triplets Franken babies?

 Those are just a handful of the many hurtful things that showed up in comments on these sorts of articles.
 I had to get off social media.
 You say you won’t look, but then you do.
 The really sad thing is for every one negative comment there were 10 positive.
-I remember the positive ones, to include many of my friends and colleagues defending me to Internet strangers.
+I remember those two.
+It’s just the negative ones cut really deep.

+I know you were waiting on me to come around with some positive spin on this part of the story, but I can’t.
 The reality is when you say hurtful things to people, even if it’s online, it stays with them.

 5 years later

-I don’t want anyone to think I’m some sort of super athlete because it’s a very niche record – but it also shows what you can do with a platform.
+I don’t want anyone to think I’m some sort of super athlete because it’s a very niche Record – but it also shows what you can do with a platform.